Skip to main content

 Use OR to ensure that at least one term appears in every search result.

-transgender OR LGBTQ OR GLBT
+transgender OR GBTQ OR GLBT

 Phrase searching